We believe in:

 The Death and Resurrection of Jesus

-The most terrifying passages in the Bible and Love, seem contradictory until our hearts see “the light of the knowledge of the glory of God shining in the face of Jesus Christ.”
+The most terrifying passages in the Bible seem contradictory to Love—until our hearts see “the light of the knowledge of the glory of God shining in the face of Jesus Christ.”
 (2 Cor.
 4:6) “For in him all the fullness of God was pleased to dwell.
 And through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.”
 (Col. 1:19-20) “Jesus Christ and Him crucified” is the revelation of God’s heart, the meaning of all things and The Prince of Peace.

 The Church and the Gospel